pingidentity/pingdirectory-go-client/configurationapi/docs/AddPingFederateAccessTokenValidatorRequest.md

 ### NewAddPingFederateAccessTokenValidatorRequest

-`func NewAddPingFederateAccessTokenValidatorRequest(validatorName string, schemas []EnumpingFederateAccessTokenValidatorSchemaUrn, clientID string, evaluationOrderIndex int32, enabled bool, ) *AddPingFederateAccessTokenValidatorRequest`
+`func NewAddPingFederateAccessTokenValidatorRequest(validatorName string, schemas []EnumpingFederateAccessTokenValidatorSchemaUrn, clientID string, enabled bool, ) *AddPingFederateAccessTokenValidatorRequest`

 NewAddPingFederateAccessTokenValidatorRequest instantiates a new AddPingFederateAccessTokenValidatorRequest object This constructor will assign default values to properties that have it defined,